Skip to main content

 • revise goals and action plans, based on evaluations.

-Schools will share identified goals and action plans with all staff, students, parents/guardians, families, and the community.
+Schools will share identified goals and action plans with all staff, students, parents/guardians, families, and the community

-Distribution of Policies and Procedures | The District will make the current version of this policy and procedure available to families and the community.
-The District will annually provide this policy and procedure to all District personnel, students, parents/guardians, and families, which may require language assistance for students and parents/guardians with limited English proficiency under Title VI of the Civil Rights Act of 1964.
+The District will make the current version of this policy and procedure available to families and the community.
+The District will annually provide this policy and procedure to all district personnel, students, parents/guardians, and families, which may require language assistance for students and parents/guardians with limited English proficiency under Title VI of the Civil Rights Act of 1964.

 The District will ensure district employees and contractors are knowledgeable of this student discipline policy and procedure.
 At the building level, schools will annually provide the current building discipline standards, developed as stated above, to all school personnel, students, parents/guardians, and families, which may require language assistance for students and parents/guardians with limited-English proficiency under Title VI of the Civil Rights Act of 1964.
 Schools will ensure all school personnel are knowledgeable of the school building discipline standards.
 Schools are encouraged to provide discipline training developed under RCW 28A.415.410 to support implementation of this policy and procedure to all school staff as feasible.

-Application | This policy and accompanying procedure will be construed in a manner consistent with Washington law as stated in WAC 392-400-020
+This policy and accompanying procedure will be construed in a manner consistent with Washington law as stated in WAC 392-400-020